Steam Machine: Everything we know so far about Valve's new console

 When Steam Machine was announced, Valve said: "The Steam hardware family officially expands in early 2026."

-It has been speculated Steam Machine could release in the first quarter of 2026, especially after other media outlets have reportedly already seen the new console at Valve's offices.
+"The limited availability and growing prices of these critical components mean we must revisit our exact shipping schedule and pricing (especially around Steam Machine and Steam Frame).

+"Our goal of shipping all three products in the first half of the year has not changed.
+But we have work to do to land on concrete pricing and launch dates that we can confidently announce, being mindful of how quickly the circumstances around both of those things can change."

-While there have since been claims the console being delayed due to skyrocketing PC component prices, AMD CEO Lisa Su reassured investors during a recent earnings call: "From a product standpoint, Valve is on track to begin shipping its AMD-powered Steam Machine early this year."
+AMD CEO Lisa Su said to investors during a recent earnings call: "From a product standpoint, Valve is on track to begin shipping its AMD-powered Steam Machine early this year."

 The exact Steam Machine release date is currently unknown.